galaxyproteomics/metaquantome_mcp_analysis/cli_tutorial/cli_tutorial.md

 </tbody>
 </table>

+(The software used to write this tutorial puts in the backslashes (`\`) in the column names - those aren't actually there in the file)

-Note that quantitative outputs are included (columns like "NS\_mean", which shows the log base 2 of the average intensity for that term), as well as information about the 'quality' of the annotations, like "X733NS\_n\_peptide", which shows the number of peptides that give evidence for each term.
+Quantitative outputs are included (columns like "NS\_mean", which shows the log base 2 of the average intensity for that term), as well as information about the 'quality' of the annotations, like "X733NS\_n\_peptide", which shows the number of peptides that give evidence for each term.
 For example, 4 peptides were observed in sample X733NS that were annotated with the *Firmicutes* phylum or any of its children.
 These extra columns are included because they are used in `metaquantome filter`, and for the sake of transparency.

 Filter
 ------